Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/swiftsmash-saga/tap/racesmack/rules/_index.md

 * Lose **2 Race cards**.
 * Lose **2 Hand cards**.
 * Next round, you are always "incorrect" if there's a tie ( = there are _multiple_ correct cards).

 {{% /rules-block %}}

-{{% rules-block heading="Variant: Noise Canceling" %}}

-The following rule makes the game considerably harder, but creates more variety in what cards are correct.

-* Notice that every Rules Card has a unique number.
-* When multiple of them are played (in the same round), the _highest number_ is the rule you must follow.
-* (Instead of multiple Rules Cards _canceling_ each other.)

-{{% /rules-block %}}